 Cole’s transformation from jumpin’ jive to pop balladry came in 1946, when “(I Love You) For Sentimental Reasons” became a million seller for the King Cole Trio.
 When his first orchestrated number, the definitive version of Mel Torme’s classic “The Christmas Song (Merry Christmas to You),” became a seasonal hit that same year, there was no turning back.

 Cole continued to score hits with such songs as 1948’s “Nature Boy” and 1950’s “Mona Lisa.”
 The following year, Cole hit Number One with the song “Too Young.”
 That same year he had another hit with “Unforgettable.”
 During this period, Cole also worked as a session musician, recording with such artists as Louis Armstrong and Ella Fitzgerald.

-In 1991, Mosaic Records released an 18-CD box set, The Complete Capitol Recordings of the Nat King Cole Trio.
-It included 349 songs.
+In 1991 Mosaic Records released an eighteen-CD box set, The Complete Capitol Recordings of the Nat King Cole Trio.
+It included three hundred forty-nine songs.
 That same year, Cole’s daughter, Natalie Cole, scored a hit after she recorded a duet with her father, adding her vocals to his song “Unforgettable.”
 The father-daughter duet won seven Grammy awards.